-The historic buildings have been fully restored, and their connection to each other enhanced through the insertion of a new build element with wood finishing that gently contrasts with the brick of the historic forms, to blend with the surrounding woods.
-With its L-shaped form, a courtyard is carved in the interior of the complex, providing additional space for visitors to gather.
+The historic buildings have been fully restored, and their connection to each other enhanced through the insertion of a new build element with wood finishing that gently contrasts with the brick of the historic forms, and blends with the surrounding woods.
+Its L-shaped form carves a courtyard in the interior of the complex, providing additional space for visitors to gather.
 It also accommodates additional spaces for overnight guests, and hospitality services.

 Michiel van Veelen